Barabasi-Lab/SampleSize/README.md

 Rscript create_consensus_gene_coexpression_network.R -l <list_coexpression_networks_file> -n <consensus_network_file> -t <threshold> -m <method>
 ```

+This is done for all datasets.

+To facilitate the calculations, we ran them in a computational cluster.

 ### 5. Analyze the gene co-expression networks

 ==> folder: gene_coexpression_networks